AnatoliiStepaniuk/kaggle-us-college-scorecard/README.md

 One of the most interesting feature for me was the `CURROPER` flag which indicates whether a school is considered currently operating.
 As education sector is being changed very dynamically recently I was interested in answering the question what are the reasons for schools to shutdown nowadays as well as being able to predict whether a school is going to shutdown anytime soon.

-It turned out that dividing schools by "Currenly operating" flag leads to imbalanced data (less than 5% of schools are stated to be non-operating).
+It turned out that dividing schools by "Currenly operating" flag leads to somewhat imbalanced data (less than 5% of schools are stated to be non-operating).
 It meant that I should be careful with choosing a way for estimating classificator's efficiency (because even predicting every school to be operating will have 0.95 error rate).
 I've decided to draw ROC plots in order to gather more information than a single variable(like error rate or AUC).

 ### Feature selection